suchow/Dissertate/README.md

 ## Getting started
 1. Install LaTeX.
 For Mac OS X, we recommend MacTex (http://tug.org/mactex/); for Windows, MiKTeX (http://miktex.org/); and for Ubuntu, Tex Live (`sudo apt-get install texlive-full`)
 2. Install the default fonts: EB Garamond, Lato, and Source Code Pro.
 The files are provided in `fonts/EB Garamond`, `fonts/Lato`, and `fonts/Source Code Pro`.
+On Mac OSX can do this by double clicking the fonts in the files, or(equivalently) by opening them in FontBook.
 3. Pick your school by editing line 6 of `dissertation.tex` to use the option `Harvard`, `Princeton`, or `NYU`, depending on your school.
 4. Personalize the document by filling out your name and all the other info in `frontmatter/personalize.md`.
 5. Build your dissertation with `build.command`, located in the `scripts` directory (e.g., you can `cd` into the main directory and then run `./scripts/build.command`).